Buying Process

 Buying equipment at a WCA auction is a simple and straight-forward process.

 The first step to buying at a WCA auction is registration.
-You can register for a WCA auction in person (at the event) or online.
-When you register for an auction on site, you receive a bidder number that allows you to bid on items in the auction.
-When you register for an auction online, you receive a unique bidder number from Proxibid.
+You can register for a WCA auction online here https://wca-online.com/auction-preview/.
+When you register for an auction online, you receive a unique bidder number from Proxibid or Equipment Facts.

 What Do You Need to Register?

-U.S. Buyers: Require a valid U.S. driver’s license or passport.
+U.S. Online Buyers: Require a valid credit card.

-Online Buyers: International online buyers require a $5,000 refundable security deposit.
+International Online Buyers: Require a $1,000 refundable security deposit.

-When you register for an auction, you receive the auction inventory catalog.
-This contains all of the auctions items and provides a description of each item as well.
+When you register for an auction online, you will receive an email once approved to bid.
+The auction catalog contains all of the auction items and provides a description of each item as well.
 Relevant information (such as make model, hours in service, accessories, etc.) is provided.

 The auction catalog can help you plan your day.
 Lots are auctioned in sequential lot number order.
 In general, lots are sold at approximately 1 lot per minute.

-Additionally, if you are attending the auction in person, you can walk the yard and preview any items you are interested in.
-(In fact, you can usually preview equipment several days in advance of an auction.)
+Additionally, we have auction preview days, two days prior to any auction to inspect any items you are interested in.
 You can test and inspect the equipment, compare items, and ask questions as you like.

 You can even bring along a mechanic or other professional to inspect equipment for you.
 An onsite WCA equipment specialist can also help you understand any service reports or manuals.

 WCA offers several different methods of bidding on equipment.
-Usually buyers attend an auction and bid traditionally.
-However, if you are unable to attend, you can either attend the auction online (in real time, using Proxibid) or place an absentee bid.
+You can either participate in the auction online (in real time, using Proxibid or Equipment Facts) or place an absentee bid.

 Once the auction begins, the bidding process is simple and straightforward.